saadsharif/ttds-group/api/indexing.md

 ## Performance Optimizations

-In optimize query performance the following optimizations proved critical:
+In order to optimize query performance the following optimizations proved critical:

 - Use of the [ujson](https://pypi.org/project/ujson/) library for decoding and encoding documents.
-Other libraries such as SimdJSON but these provided minimal gain.
+Other libraries such as SimdJSON but provided minimal gain.
 - Use of skip lists to improve intersections and proximity matches.
 - Doc value caches for faceting
-- Seperation of postings and positions into seperate files.
-This specifically helps non proximity queries by reducing the volume of data for read and decoding.
+- Separation of postings and positions into separate files.
+This specifically helps non-proximity queries by reducing the volume of data for reading and decoding.
 - Moving to a minimal representation on disk.
 JSON representations proved a bottleneck on decoding at query time. **This requires further improvement**.
-- Ensuring terms were stored in lexographical order and ensuring segment order was maintained.
+- Ensuring terms were stored in lexicographical order and ensuring segment order was maintained.
 This ensures queries across segments do not need to resort documents for intersections and unions, since they are inherently in order.
 - Positions and postings were originally delta encoded.
 This provided no performance benefit.
-Although data size reduced on disk, this did not offset the cost of reversing the encoding at query time.
+Although data size was reduced on disk, this did not offset the cost of reversing the encoding at query time.

 ### Possible Improvements